 2 Because this affects all of us, we’re equipping everyone in Australia with the knowledge and skills to protect their own mental health.

 We’re giving people the confidence to support those around them, and making anxiety, depression and suicide part of everyday conversations.
 And as well as tackling stigma, prejudice and discrimination, we’re breaking down the barriers that prevent people from speaking up and reaching out.

 Dr. Tarn Kruger

-Dr Tarn Kruger has an ongoing research interest in volunteering, and she has considerable experience in both government and research spheres.
-She is a graduate of the Bushfire CRC education program and completed her PhD in 2014, exploring how the organisation of volunteer support groups contribute to surge capacity in the ACT, Victoria and South Australia.
-Dr Kruger examined the extent to which local knowledge canenhance or jeopardise the work of firefighters.
-Her thesis is open access and can be found here.
+Dr Tarn Kruger is a geographer and has considerable experience in both government and research spheres.
+She is a graduate of the Bushfire CRC education program and completed a PhD, which examined the extent to which local knowledge can enhance or jeopardise the work of bushfire firefighters.

 Dr. Ginni Mansberg